CCurl/S4/doc/extendingS4.md

 # Adding new functionality to S4:

-In run(), in the "switch" statement, there are cases available for direct support of new instructions, mostly unused lowercase characters.
-New functionality can be put there.
+In run(start) (S4.cpp), in the "switch" statement, there are cases available for direct support of new instructions, mostly unused lowercase characters.
+New functionality can be put there by comandeering one of the /\* FREE \*/ cases.

 S4 also has "extended" instructions.
 These are triggered by the 'x' case.
 All extended instructions begin with 'x'.
-For extended instructions, function doExt() in called.
+For extended instructions, function doExt() is called.
 It behaves in a similar way to run(), by setting 'ir = \*(pc++)' and a switch statement.
-Ihe "default:" case calls an external function, doCustom(ir, pc).
-That is where system-specific functionality should be put; (eg - pin manipulation for Arduino Boards).
-Function doCustom() is given the pc and ir, and needs to return the address where pc should continue.
+The "default:" case calls an external function, doCustom(ir, pc).
+That is where I usually put system-specific functionality; (eg - pin manipulation for Arduino Boards).
+Function doCustom(ir, pc) needs to return the address where pc should continue.

 As an example, I will add Gamepad/Joystick simulation to S4 as extended instructions.

-I am using HID-Project from NicoHood (https://github.com/NicoHood/HID).
+This example uses the HID-Project from NicoHood (https://github.com/NicoHood/HID).

 Import the library into Arduino using "Import Library".